Grow Light Buyers Guide

 The Euro reflector is our budget all-purpose reflector that performs well and provides great value for money.
 Euro reflectors are:

-We highly recommend the parabolic reflector.
+We highly recommend Parabolic reflectors.
 Using state of the art design, it’s suitable for medium and large growing environments and provides great light and heat dispersion.
 Parabolic reflectors are:

 The Great 8 reflector is ideal for smaller growing environments with a footprint of 100cm x 100cm.
 Great 8 reflectors are:

-The SuperNova is “the original” reflector and a household name on the horticultural market.
+The Supernova reflector is “the original” reflector and a household name on the horticultural market.
 Available in a mini version to suit 250W and 400W HID grow lights and a regular version that supports 600W and 1000W lights, SuperNova reflectors are:

-The SilverStar reflector is a fantastic quality product that retains the traditional reflector shape whilst providing all of the benefits of an air-cooled reflector.
-Silverstar reflectors are:
+The Goldstar reflector is a fantastic quality product that retains the traditional reflector shape whilst providing all of the benefits of an air-cooled reflector.
+Goldstar reflectors are:

 We’ve selected this group of reflectors as across the range these reflectors can suit any type of growing environment.
 All of the reflectors we have in stock are carefully tested and reviewed and all are built to perform.
 So, whatever your budget and your needs, we’ll have a suitable reflector to match.